The Top of His Head

 The Top of His Head is a 1989 Canadian comedy-drama film written and directed by Peter Mettler.
-The film stars starring Stephen Ouimette as Gus, a satellite dish salesman whose life is turned upside down when he meets Lucy (Christie MacFadyen), a politically radical performance artist who is on the run from mysterious people pursuing her.
+The film stars Stephen Ouimette as Gus, a satellite dish salesman whose life is turned upside down when he meets Lucy (Christie MacFadyen), a politically radical performance artist who is on the run from mysterious people pursuing her.

 The film premiered in the Perspective Canada program at the 1989 Festival of Festivals.